-Type 1 diabetes (which used to be called juvenile diabetes) is an autoimmune disorder in which antibodies produced by the immune system attack the cells in the pancreas that make insulin.
+Type 1 diabetes, which was once called juvenile diabetes, is an autoimmune disorder in which antibodies produced by the immune system attack the cells in the pancreas that make insulin.

 This leaves the individual without the ability to make insulin.
-Without insulin we cannot live.
-Thus, individuals with type 1 diabetes must be on insulin treatment.
+Without insulin we cannot live which is why individuals with type 1 diabetes must be on insulin treatment.
 While type 1 diabetes is often diagnosed in children or young adults, it can also be diagnosed later in life as well.

-What is the difference in risk factors for type 1 and type 2 diabetes?
+Risk factors: What are the different risk factors for type 1 and type 2 diabetes?

-There are more known risk factors for type 2 diabetes than type 1 diabetes.
+There are more known and common risk factors for type 1 diabetes than type 1, these factors include:

 - Family history/genetics

 - Metabolic dyslipidemia: low HDL and high triglycerides